micmejia/bible-dump/AMPC/Colossians/Col 4.md

 Aristarchus my fellow prisoner wishes to be remembered to you, as does Mark the relative of Barnabas.
-You received instructions concerning him; if he comes to you give him a [[^a]hearty] welcome.
+You received instructions concerning him; if he comes to you give him a [hearty] welcome.